Histamines Hidden in Plain Sight

 Mast Cells – in tissues when at the site of damage to the tissue, release histamine from the granules to notify the immune system of compromise and initiate inflammation to the site.
 The increase of blood vessels at the site of compromise and injury means that white blood cells and essential fluids like plasma come in to protect and begin the healing of the injury.
 That’s why wounds are often inflamed, red, and can be itchy when beginning the healing process.

-What we see in the case of an allergic reaction to something – we usually see this present in an influx of antigens from the environment, diet, and possibly a defensive insect.
+What we see in the case of an allergic reaction to something – we usually see this present in an influx of antigens from the environment, diet, and possibly a mean insect.
 Antigens are just foreign objects that initiate an immune response in the body.
 Our Antibodies that respond to antigens are bound with our Mast Cells to initiate the histamine release that supports our immune cell at the same time as they bind to the antigens to effectively remove them from the body.

 A classic and extreme example of this process for reference is seen in an immediate immune response that can be fatal – Anaphylaxis.
 Where individuals can be most susceptible in areas of known allergens like insect stings – bees, for example, peanut allergies, and other commonly known allergens that elicit this extreme response.